mezo-org/mezod/deployment/native/README.md

 ### Backup mezo home directory

-Backup creates a new folder using the name of mezo home dir prefixed by `-backups` (example: `/var/mezod-backups` when home dir is `/var/mezod`).
+Backup creates a new folder using the name of mezo home dir suffixed by `-backups` (example: `/var/mezod-backups` when home dir is `/var/mezod`).
 After that it zips the whole home dir to the created folder.